 Are you wearing something that required careful thought before putting it on?
 Or did you choose healing clothes out of routine, like a uniform, or like something you’ve long worn to cover up deep wounds?
 Do you think of the physical, or social, or ethical and spiritual conditions that suggest what’s appropriate to wear?
 Or do you accessorize based on an already biased response?
 I have had that attitude.
 Once, on the ER table, the attending physician prescribed something I just knew was a mistake and I told him.
 He ordered it anyway, upon which my BP dropped, I turned over, noticed his $500 pair of new loafers, and introduced them to my breakfast.
 For a while after that I had a bias against loafer-wearing doctors and, as it were, didn’t care what I wore in their presence.

 More seriously, maybe you have been similarly pre-conditioned by bad experiences with other leaders.
 Maybe you are quick with the idea that leaders are narcissists, so you resist wearing the clothes of good faith.
 All of us have worn our resistance or anger to God’s hospital one time or another.
 If you recall, those are the clothes without the 8th commandment designer label.
 Remember that brand?
-It seems to be fashionable only once in a while.
+It seems to be fashionable only once in a while, but some people are into that, so they get the more fashionable cloth and accessories from brands as The Fifth Collection and others.
 That “do not bear false witness” label is not something only to wear in a court of law.
 It is for all the time.
 As Luther wrote, “We are to fear and love God so that we do not tell lies about our neighbors, betray or slander them, or destroy their reputations.
 Instead, we are to come to their defense, speak well of them, and interpret everything they do in the best possible light.”

 St. Paul is more specific about spiritual fashion sense.
 He says, “Therefore, as God’s chosen people, holy and loved, clothe yourself with compassion, kindness, humility, gentleness, and patience (Col. 3: 12).”
 Paul’s line“Therefore, as God’s chosen people, holy and loved, clothe yourself with compassion, kindness, humility, gentleness, and patience.
 Be tolerant with one another, and forgive one another whenever any of you has a complaint against someone else.
 Forgive one another as the Lord forgave you.”
 (Col. 3:12-13) “Therefore, as God’s chosen people, holy and loved, clothe yourself with compassion, kindness, humility, gentleness, and patience.
 Be tolerant with one another, and forgive one another whenever any of you has a complaint against someone else.
 Forgive one another as the Lord forgave you.”
 (Col. 3:12-13).
 “Therefore, as God’s chosen people, holy and loved, clothe yourself with compassion, kindness, humility, gentleness, and patience.
 Be tolerant with one another, and forgive one another whenever any of you has a complaint against someone else.
 Forgive one another as the Lord forgave you.”
 (Col. 3:12-13).
 Paul’s clothing lineP is the appropriate year-round clothing for every one of us off the street folks who answer God’s call to this hospital.